lefkovitzj/lefkovitzj/README.md

 <p align="center" style="font-size:30px;">
   It is continually my hope and goal to become a better and more effective programmer.<br><br>
-  I'm always open to opportunities to collaborate and would love the help of other programmers!<br><br>
+  I am always open to opportunities to collaborate and would love the help of other programmers!<br><br>
   Feel free to reach out to me with any questions, requests, or ideas for future projects!
 </p>